|

 Only one solution, therefore,

-can bypass the denial of forgiveness.
-We must
+can bypass the denial of forgiveness and repair the ruin we bring on ourselves.
+We

 Paul admonished us, and as all the Catholic mystics since then have reminded